zeroactual/packet-images/README.md

     sudo wget -O /usr/bin/packet-save2image https://raw.githubusercontent.com/packethost/packet-images/master/tools/packet-save2image
     sudo chmod u+x /usr/bin/packet-*

 ### Example image build
 Here we are walking through an example docker image build, docker image save and conversion.
 The branch should contain install assets (image, kernel, initrd, modules) and Dockerfile.
 Build tools are intentionally kept separate from operating system branches.
-To create a new image you may create an orphan branch (to exclude any pre-existing contents.) of the packet-images repo.
+To create a new image you may create an orphan branch (to exclude any pre-existing contents) of the packet-images repo.

     [packet-images]$ git checkout --orphan ubuntu_17_10-supermachine1
     [packet-images]$ git rm --cached -r .